hsk81/protobuf-rpc-js/README.md

 cd pb-rpc-js.git && ./example/server/cpp/rpc-server --logging
 ```

-Ensure that the NodeJS `rpc-server` has been closed, otherwise the C++ server will fail to listen to the corresponding port.
+Ensure that the NodeJS `rpc-server` has been closed, otherwise the C++ `rpc-server` will fail to listen to the corresponding port.

 ### Python `rpc-server`: